 Integrated Community Case Management (iCCM) is an equity-focused strategy that complements and extends the reach of public health services by providing timely and effective treatment of malaria, pneumonia and diarrhoea to populations with limited access to facility-based health care providers, and especially to children under five.
 In June 2012, WHO and UNICEF issued a joint statement to support iCCM to improve access to essential treatment services for children.

 The availability of high-quality rapid diagnostic tests (RDTs) for malaria has made testing for malaria at the community level possible.
 The iCCM approach incorporates WHO’s recommendation that all suspected malaria cases undergo diagnostic testing prior to treatment.

 The use of RDTs requires high-quality integrated treatment to ensure adequate disease management when febrile children are found not to have malaria.
 The significant overlap in the clinical manifestations of pneumonia and malaria further justifies an integrated diagnostic and therapeutic approach.

-As part of iCCM, front-line workers at the community level are trained, supplied and supervised to diagnose and treat children for malaria, pneumonia and diarrhoea, using ACTs, oral antibiotics, oral rehydration salts and zinc.
+As part of iCCM, front-line workers at the community level are trained, supplied and supervised to diagnose and treat children for malaria, pneumonia and diarrhoea, using artemisinin-based combination therapies, oral antibiotics, oral rehydration salts and zinc.
 All patients are screened for the three diseases and treatment is administered based on the results of the examination and diagnostic testing that includes malaria RDTs, disease history and respiratory rate.
 The inclusion of pre-referral treatment with rectal artesunate and RDTs is recommended, where feasible.

 An effective strategy